Neuroscience Research Australia

-NeuRA also houses research centres, including the Sydney Brain Bank and Genetic Repositories Australia.
+Neuroscience Research Australia (or NeuRA) is an independent, not for profit medical research institute based in Sydney, New South Wales.
+The institute is made up of over 400 researchers specialising in research to improve the lives of people living with brain and nervous system disorders.
+The institute’s research spans neurodegeneration, including dementia and Parkinson’s disease; mental health and mental illness including bipolar disorder and schizophrenia; and translational neuroscience including falls prevention, pain and injury prevention.

 History

-NeuRA was established in 1991 by Professor Ian McCloskey, Professor David Burke, Professor Simon Gandevia and Professor Erica Potter with the support of the Eastern Sydney Area Health Service (now South Eastern Sydney and Illawarra Area Health Service) and the University of New South Wales.

-In 1993 the institute was established as an independent, not-for-profit company and researchers moved into buildings on the site of the old Randwick Chest Hospital, next to the Prince of Wales Hospital in Randwick.
+NeuRA was established in 1991 as the Prince of Wales Medical Research Institute, by Professors Ian McCloskey, David Burke, Simon Gandevia and Erica Potter, with the support of the Eastern Sydney Area Health Service (now South Eastern Sydney and Illawarra Area Health Service) and the University of New South Wales.
+In 1993 the Institute was established as an independent, not-for-profit company and researchers moved into buildings on the site of the old Randwick Chest Hospital, next to the Prince of Wales Hospital in Randwick.
 It was officially opened on 8 November 1993 by the Commonwealth Minister for Health Graham Richardson and the NSW Minister for Health Ron Phillips.

 On 15 November 2000, the Premier of New South Wales, Bob Carr, officially opened the new sections of the institute.
 In June 2009 the Minister for Science and Medical Research Jodi McKay opened the Prince Henry Wing extension.